jbock-java/jbock/README.md

 ````

 When jbock is properly configured as an
-annotation processor, the presence of the command class
+annotation processor, the presence of the `@Command` annotation
 will trigger a round of code generation at compile time.
 The generated class will, in this case, be called
 `MyCommand_Parser`.
 It can be used as follows: